-Dr. Landrigan said he and his colleagues did not exaggerate their findings to scare workers.
-But other experts said the doctors may have caused a panic.
+Dr. Landrigan said he and his colleagues did not exaggerate their findings to

-"We have patients constantly saying after one of these pronouncements, 'Am I going to die?' " said Dr. David Prezant, deputy chief medical officer of the New York Fire Department, who has overseen several epidemiological studies for the depart-
+"We have patients constantly saying after one of these pronouncements, 'Am I going to die?" " said Dr. David Prezant, deputy chief medical officer of the New York Fire Department, who has overseen several epidemiological studies for the department.

-Dr. Prezant said that the Selikoff clinic's statistics sometimes so worried workers that they neglected proven treatments to seek unorthodox cures that have questionable results.
+Dr. Prezant said that the Selikoff clinic's statistics sometimes so worried workers that they neglected proven treatments to seek unorthodox cures that have question-able results.

 In what many critics regard as the clinic's most disturbing recent miscue, Dr. Herbert said in a 10-minute audio interview posted in May on the Web site of The New England Journal of Medicine that she was seeing the beginning of a "third wave" of disease, referring to cancer.
-In her interview, which accompanied a separate article on ground zero health effects by doctors not affiliated with the Selikoff Center, she named specific types of cancer-leukemia, lymphoma, multiple myeloma-and expressed concern about "synergistic effects" caused by chemicals in the dust, a controversial contention among medical experts.
+In her interview, which accompanied a separate article on ground zero health effects by doctors not affiliated with the Selikoff Center, she named specific types of cancer-leukemia, lymphoma, multiple myeloma-and expressed concern about "synergistic effects" caused by chemicals in the dust a content expression of a concernation of the dust a content expression of the dust of the dust a content expression of the dust of the dust of the dust. the dust, a controversial contention among medical experts.

-She was instantly criticized by doctors outside Mount Sinai, who felt her comments were irresponsibly speculative because there is no evidence yet to conclusively link exposure to the dust to cancer.
+She was instantly criticized by doctors outside Mount Sinai, who felt her com-ments were irresponsibly speculative because there is no evidence yet to conclu-sively link exposure to the dust to cancer.
 But the city's tabloid newspapers seized on Dr. Herbert's comments, prompting another panic among some recovery workers.
-In an interview last month, Dr. Herbert defended her comments, explaining that she was speaking as a clinician and sharing her observations about diseases she was seeing with other clinicians.

-was seeing with other clinicians.
+In an interview last month, Dr. Herbert defended her comments, explaining that she was speaking as a clinician and sharing her observations about diseases she was seeing with other clinicians was seeing with other clinicians.